 11. Do Boondockers Welcome Hosts Get Paid?

-Boondockers Welcome Hosts are not paid.
-Currently, hosts do receive half off the one-year membership, plus they receive guest privilege credits each time someone stays at their camp spot.
-Boondockers Welcome also provides hosts with a Protection Program that you can read more about on their website.
+Boondockers Welcome Hosts are not in it for the money.
+Currently, hosts do receive a free membership, plus they receive guest privilege credits each time someone stays at their camp spot.
+Boondockers Welcome also provides hosts with a Protection Program.

 12. What Is The Difference Between Boondockers Welcome And Harvest Hosts?

 The biggest difference between Boondockers Welcome and Harvest Hosts is that when you stay at a Boondockers Welcome site, you are staying at a homeowner’s private property.
-In contrast, when you stay with Harvest Hosts, you are staying at a place of business.
+Sometimes you are parked in their driveway, but other times, you can find yourself parked out in a field.
+In contrast, when you stay with Harvest Hosts, you are staying at a place of business, mainly breweries, wineries, farms, and museums.

 With Boondockers Welcome, you are not required to give the hosts anything in return except for your gratitude.
 When you stay at a Harvest Host site, you are expected to make a purchase of at least $20 at the business you are staying at.